-Once mixed you’ve got yourself a ready-made healthy breakfast or lunch if you will.
-I love the addition of fresh berries for freshness and will throw in some dried mulberries if I have them on hand.
-If you feel you need to sweeten your cereal a bit, add a teaspoon or so of maple syrup or coconut nectar over top before serving.
-For even more flavor add a dash of cinnamon over top too, its delicious!
+Once mixed, you have yourself a ready-made, healthy breakfast, or lunch if you will.
+When serving, I love the addition of fresh berries for freshness.
+If you feel the need to sweeten your cereal, add a teaspoon or so of maple syrup or coconut nectar over top before serving.
+For even more flavor, add a dash of cinnamon or vanilla powder over top, its delicious!

-I use only rolled oats in my muesli making it easily accessible, economical and gluten free.
-I’ll add in goji berries, currants and dried blueberries for my fruits.
-It’s preferable to use unsweetened fruits but if one of your choices is sweetened, like my dried organic blueberries, I think we’ll be fine!
+DRIED FRUITS: I like to add goji berries, currants and dried blueberries.
+It’s preferable to use unsweetened fruits but if one of your choices is sweetened, like my dried organic blueberries, I think you’ll be fine.
 You can also use raisins, cranberries, chopped dates, cherries, apricots, etc.

-To make my muesli, I layer everything in my jar, put the lid on, turn it sideways , hands on each end, and rock or twist the jar until combined.
+To make my muesli (as shown above), I layer everything in my jar, put the lid on, turn it sideways, hands on each end, and rock or twist the jar until combined.
 Alternately, you can put the ingredients in a large bowl, mix and then place in your container of choice.

-Once you’ve made your batch of muesli, you’re ready to pour and serve with or without toppings.
-Prepare your muesli one of two ways:
+Once you’ve made your batch of muesli, you’re ready to pour and serve with, or without, toppings.

-Below is pour and serve, eating after 5 minutes or so of letting the milk soak into the oats softening them just a bit.
+- Pour and serve (shown below), eating after 5 minutes or so of letting the milk soak into the oats softening them just a bit.
 I added unsweetened almond milk, fresh berries along with a few dried mulberries and a little maple syrup.

 Get your berries ready for this large batch DIY Muesli Mix that’s so easy to throw together and will make your morning meal routine a breeze!